vkhazin/azure-authz-svc/readme.md

 * The service is solely responsible for high performance and availability
 * The service will leverage Cosmos DB with Document API for high performance and availability
 * The owner of the service may decide to implement a caching strategy in case of performance issues detected
+* During the transition period from Legacy to SaaS implementation, authorization data will be replicated from the legacy db

 ## End-points